chrisnunes57/hacs-opensource/backend/README.md

 ### Important: Make sure you've cloned the project & MySQL Database Server is running before proceeding

-- As of now we are not automating the creation of our Database.
-I have provided a SQL Scripts that will create a new database, and set up the tables needed for the project in `database_setup.sql`.
-Open your MySQL Client and find how to run SQL Queries, copy the code from `database_setup.sql` and execute the command
+- Open your MySQL Client and create a new database called `hacs_opensource`.
+Leave the Database blank, we will automatically create tables in a minute.

 - All Operating Systems